inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/402-preparing-data-and-keywords-for-inasafe.rst

 This output layer will be created once the impact calculation process is finished processing.
 InaSAFE has many impact functions available, which are listed through the 'Impact Functions Doc' menu (see below).
-The impact calculation will only be possible when users provide the hazard and exposure layer data sets and, when necessary, users define the required parameters through the keyword editor correctly.
+The impact calculation will only be possible when users provide the hazard and exposure layer datasets and, when necessary, users define the required parameters through the keyword editor correctly.

 .. image:: /static/training/intermediate/qgis-inasafe/image27.*
    :align: center